Neuro Occupational Therapy - reflecting on the complexities of the Christmas period

 We all participate in activities with which we have the functional ability, interest and desire to engage.
 Equally as important, however, are the situational elements that promote successful performance and participation.

-It is the shared values and morals in the occupational therapy community that shine the brightest at this time of year, along with the belief that, regardless of a disability, everyone has a right to live a full, active and fulfilled life not only on one day, but throughout the rest of the year.
+Orange open quotation marks icon Regardless of disability, everyone has a right to live a full, active and fulfilled life not only on one day, but throughout the rest of the year.
+Orange close quotation marks icon

 About the Author